-When a non-AP STA affiliated with a non-AP MLD requests a partial profile for another AP (AP 1) affiliated with the same AP MLD as an AP (AP 2) receiving the multi-link probe request (see 35.3.4.2 (Use of multi-link probe request and response)) and the same partial profile for the AP (AP 2), the non-AP STA may include the (Extended) Request element only in the Probe Request frame body, and this element will be inherited for the other requested AP (AP 1) even if it is not carried in the Per-STA Profile subelement corresponding to the other requested AP (AP 1), following the rules defined in 35.3.4.2 (Use of multi-link probe request and response).
+When a non-AP STA affiliated with a non-AP MLD requests a partial profile for another AP (AP 1) affiliated with the same AP MLD as an AP (AP 2) receiving the multi-link probe request (see 35.3.4.2 (Use of multi-link probe request and response)) and the same partial profile for the AP (AP 2) (17916), the non-AP STA may include the (Extended) Request element only in the Probe Request frame body, and this element will be inherited for the other requested AP (AP 1) even if it is not carried in the Per-STA Profile subelement corresponding to the other requested AP (AP 1), following the rules defined in 35.3.4.2 (Use of multi-link probe request and response).

+NOTE 1—We use the terms AP 1 and AP 2 in this paragraph with the sole purpose to differentiate the APs

 Figure 35-5 (Example of inheritance in a Request element for multi-link probe request) illustrates a multi-link probe request transmitted by a non-AP STA that is affiliated with a non-AP MLD.
-The non-AP STA requests partial profile for three APs and complete profile for one AP, where all APs are affiliated with the same AP MLD.
+The non-AP STA requests partial profile for two APs (x and y) and complete profile for one AP (z) (18242), where all APs are affiliated with the same AP MLD.
 The non-AP STA includes a Request element in the Probe Request frame body requesting the element with element ID a for the AP to which the Probe Request frame is sent.
 The frame carries a Probe Request Multi-Link element that includes three Per-STA Profile subelements requesting information for AP x, AP y, AP z.

-For AP x, the non-AP STA requests the element with element ID “a”, which is the same as the element requested for the AP receiving the Multi-Link Probe Request frame.
-Hence, the Complete Profile Requested subfield for the per-STA profile x is set to 0 and the per-STA profile does not include the Request element in the STA Profile field by inheritance rule.
-For AP y, the non-AP STA requests the element with element ID “b”, which is different from the requested element for the AP (i.e., element ID “a”) receiving the Multi-Link Probe Request frame.
-Hence, the Complete Profile Requested subfield for the per-STA profile y is set to 0 and the per-STA profile includes the Request element in the STA Profile field that indicates element ID “b”.
+For AP x, the non-AP STA requests the element with element ID a (16775), which is the same as the element requested for the AP receiving the multi-link probe request (16083).
+Hence, the Complete Profile Requested subfield for the per-STA profile x is set to 0 and the per-STA profile does not include the Request element in the STA Profile field by (15853) the inheritance rule.
+For AP y, the non-AP STA requests the element with element ID b (16775), which is different from the requested element for the AP (i.e., element ID a (16775)) receiving the multi-link probe request(16083).
+Hence, the Complete Profile Requested subfield for the per-STA profile y is set to 0 and the per-STA profile includes the Request element in the STA Profile field that indicates element ID b (16775).
 The non-AP STA requests the complete profile for AP z.
 The Complete Profile Requested subfield for the per-STA profile z is set to 1 and the per-STA profile does not include any elements in the STA Profile field.